News

 “Initially, we had CPT generation configured on a lab test basis, but with increased surgical and non-gynecologic cytology work over the last year, it made more sense to consolidate CPT generation on a site-by-site basis.”

-“Wherever it was possible we simplified the grossing process by tying in multiple fields to the operation performed on a given specimen (i.e. fine-needle aspiration, biopsy, etc.).
+“Wherever it was possible, we simplified the grossing process by tying in multiple fields to the operation performed on a given specimen (i.e., fine-needle aspiration, biopsy, etc.).
 Depending upon the specimen type, different operations generate CPTs and other associated templates accordingly.
 This has greatly customized and simplified the grossing process, and we've also tied this CPT automation into our send-out processes where applicable.”

 Darlene S. (Project Manager - Tampa, FL)

-“The addition of laboratory information system specimen tracking functionality to manage cases.
+“The addition of laboratory information system software specimen tracking functionality to manage cases.
 We now track the entire life cycle of cases and all their associated specimens from order entry to grossing, processing, embedding, microtome, staining, histology case assembly, case distribution, case sign-out, and archival.”

-Learn More: How LigoLab’s Pathology Specimen Tracking System Software is Reducing Lab Errors & Enhancing Patient Safety
+Discover More: How LigoLab’s Pathology Specimen Tracking System Software is Reducing Lab Errors & Enhancing Patient Safety

 Roxane R. (Chief Administrative Officer - Baton Rouge, LA)

 “Barcoded specimens, cassettes, and slides in histology.
-In addition to creating specimen security and sample tracking, we eliminated the manual labor associated with the histology process which enabled us to increase our efficiency and eliminate labeling errors.”
+In addition to creating specimen security and sample tracking, we eliminated the manual labor associated with the histology process, which enabled us to increase our efficiency and eliminate labeling errors.”

-Learn More: The Role of Anatomic Pathology LIS Software in Optimizing Laboratory Workflow Management
+Discover More: The Role of Anatomic Pathology LIS Software in Optimizing Laboratory Workflow Management

 Steve F. (LIS Administrator - Santa Fe Springs, CA)